bbmusa/Mom_indicator_0.5/README.md

 ***only education perpose***
-The indicator alert based on JayRogers "Open Close Cross Strategy R2" This indicator alert created for TradingView alarm sub-system (via the alertcondition() function, which currently does not work in a "Strategy" script).
+The indicator alert based on JayRogers "Open Close Cross Strategy R2" This indicator alert created for TradingView alarm sub-system.
 Also this indicator plots the Difference Factor between the Close and Open Moving Averages, this gives a good indication of strength of move.
 Also included in this release is optional Divergence finder with variable width channel.

 Backtest Report